 You may well know Tiger 313 at the Bovington museum.
 This is not that tiger.
 This one spent its time shootung up Shermans at the Kesserine pass, before having to pull back.
 This was the first time the US Army saw actual combat and became a grown-up army in stead of a bunch of boy scouts.

 Gruppe Stemmerman was caught in a kessel near Korsun.
 The breakout attempt halted at Shanderovka because the Soviets were raining down shells and bombs on the retreating Germans.
 So much so, that the Germans named the village "the Gates to Hell" - and this from people who went through Kursk.

 It was cold out there, and wet.
 Wittmann had the flu, but nevertheless decided to go out and make life miserable for the Russians.
 He was a Nazi posterboy and he had to be seen in battle - sick or not.
-When he went on recon, on foot, he had a brief quarrel with a Russian tank commander doing the same thing.
+He went to recon, on foot, and had a brief scuffle with a Russian tank commander who was doing the same.
 These things happen, you know…

 The Leibstandarte SS "Adolf Hitler" had been fighting the Red Army for some time when, suddenly, they were shipped out to Italy.
 The Oberkommando expected them to kick out the Allies but I'm quite certain the soldiers were more interested in wine, food and Italian girls.
 Call it a holiday, then.
 Sometimes you have to seize the moment!